bamiaux/tado_away/readme.md

-# Tado away
+# Tado Away

+Tado thermostat home/away automation.

-A simple script to automatize:
+A simple script to automatize stopping zones when:
-- stopping zones where opened windows are detected
+- some opened windows are detected
-- stopping cooling when geofencing have found all devices to be away
+- geofencing have found all devices to be away

+This script uses python-tado to access public API from Tado thermostat.
+You need to use your username/password to connect to it.
+This script is meant to be run periodically, like once every 5 minutes to adjust heating accordingly.